Make sure to check out this roundup of 20 delicious recipes to make for Cinco de Mayo!!

 Have you ever gone to a restaurant and your margarita tastes like pure sugar, or worse, a cheap mix or syrup, I’ll pass on that, how about you!?

-My mouth is literally watering just thinking of these.
+My mouth is literally watering just thinking about these.
 Refreshing and chilly, perfect for a warm summer night.

 Strawberries,Why Fresh and Frozen?